The c.3,500m2 new build development consists of a purpose-built Acute Mental Health Unit.

 This work was completed within plant room No. 6 (serving theatres 6/7) and in the roof space above theatre 5.

-The works comprised of the supply and installation of IPS/UPS equipment, together with batteries, additional cabling/circuits and connection to the relevant theatre.
+The works comprised of the supply and installation of IPS/UPS equipment, together with batteries, additional cabling/circuits, and connection to the relevant theatre.

 Installation within the plant room required modification to the existing mechanical plant within a very heavily serviced location.
 All works were undertaken outside normal working hours due to the works being carried out over existing theatre ceilings.
 Testing, commissioning and new control panels were also completed.

 This contract was completed within a restricted timeframe, with no disruption caused to either the hospital staff or patients.
-The project was handed over defect free at completion to the Western Health and Social Care Trust.
+The project was handed over defect-free at completion to the Western Health and Social Care Trust.

-Navan hospital provides a general acute hospital service to the local HSE catchment area.
-The main two-storey building is a detached seventeen-bay former workhouse, built in 1840.
+Navan Hospital provides a general acute hospital service to the local HSE catchment area.
+The main two-storey building is a detached seventeen-bay former workhouse, built-in 1840.

 MDE successfully completed the full energy efficiency upgrade works.
 This very rewarding and challenging assignment combined the demands of updating and refurbishing to current standards with achieving energy efficiency in a complex heritage building.

-During the project we were within a live hospital working environment with infection control requirements.
+During the project, we were within a live hospital working environment with infection control requirements.
 As Principal Contractor we were able to demonstrate our skills and expertise in working in a heritage building environment with all the technical challenges that that presents.

-The Health and Safety Executive appointed MDE to carry out minor building alterations, fire safety works and electrical installation in their premises in Cavan/Monaghan and Louth/Meath.
+The Health and Safety Executive appointed MDE to carry out minor building alterations, fire safety works, and electrical installation in their premises in Cavan/Monaghan and Louth/Meath.

 This extensive work included an upgrade of the P4 emergency lighting to IS3217:2009 standards.
 We were also tasked to upgrade the existing Hochiki FIREscap which addresses fire detection and alarm systems to L1 to I.S 3218:2008 coverage standards.

 We also installed ‘free‐swing’ self -closing devices activated by the fire detection system with a suitably located test button.
-Fire rated doorsets were used to replace existing non-rated or damaged doors, and we carried out fire proofing and fire painting as well as other minor refurbishment work.
+Fire-rated doorsets were used to replace existing non-rated or damaged doors, and we carried out fireproofing and fire painting as well as other minor refurbishment work.

 We completed the contract and in doing so met all the strict requirements of the HSE and local authorities.
-Working in a live healthcare environment can be a challenge but we have developed considerable expertise and experience in planning and scheduling works to minimise disruption for our clients and the patients they serve.
+Working in a live healthcare environment can be a challenge but we have developed considerable expertise and experience in planning and scheduling work to minimise disruption for our clients and the patients they serve.